 Cellar spiders (Pholcidae)

 Cellar spiders are usually found in dark corners of cellars, crawl spaces, and garages.
 They are very long-legged and often confused with daddy-long-legs.
 However, they are true spiders that spin untidy webs which are often quite extensive.
 When disturbed, they characteristically bounce in the web.
-Female cellar spiders carry eggs by her jaws in a loose silk sac until they hatch.
+Female cellar spiders carry eggs in her chelicerae (jaws) in a loose silk sac until they hatch.

 Wolf spiders (Lycosidae)

-Wolf spiders are active hunters that do not produce a snaring web.
+Wolf spiders are active hunters that do not produce a prey capture web.
 They may make a silk lined retreat in soil, under rocks or in other protected sites.
 Most are grey or brown and some are quite large including the giant wolf spider (Hogna carolinensis) and some burrowing wolf spiders (Geolycosa spp.) which are commonly mistaken for tarantulas.
-Smaller species somewhat resemble funnelweb spiders.
+Smaller species somewhat resemble funnel web spiders.

-An unusual habit of wolf spiders is that the females carry the egg sac on their hind end.
-The newly hatched young continue to live on her back for the first few weeks of life.
+An unusual habit of wolf spiders is that the female carries the egg sac attached to her spinnerets.
+The newly hatched young crawl on the female’s back for the first few weeks of life.

 Wolf spiders occasionally enter homes, particularly in areas of new development where their habitat was disturbed.
 They are normally shy and not dangerous to humans, although large species can bite.